qgrail/ReviewQA/README.md

 **trad:** False if this is one of the crowdsourced questions and True if this question comes from a backtranslated rephrasing.

 ## How to reconstruct the dataset
-For each document of the dataset, we display a **reviewID** that corresponds to a unique ID in the original data.
+For each document of the dataset, we provide a **reviewID** that corresponds to a unique ID in the original data.

 You need to retrieve this review from the original dataset [available here](http://times.cs.uiuc.edu/~wang296/Data/LARA/TripAdvisor/TripAdvisorJson.tar.bz2) and then to replace this reviewID by the text you will find in the field *Content* of the original data.